plone/training/docs/mastering-plone/volto_overrides.md

 - The date the item is published `content.effective`

 In fact you most likely want to show the date when the item has been published.
-But while the item is not yet published, that value is not yet set and you will get an error.
+But while the item isn't yet published, this value isn't yet set and you will get an error.
 So we'll add some simple logic to show the effective date only if it exists.

 ```jsx